stertingen/gerbmerge/README.md

 ## Warning!

 Don't use version 1.10 in production environments.
 It is currently highly broken!
-Use the 1.9.5 or 1.9.4 version, which is considered kind of stable.
-(Branch 1.9.5-dev)
+Use the 1.9.5 or 1.9.4 version, which are considered stable.
+(Tag v1.9.5)

 ## What's New

-In release 1.10.0 (mostly broken!)
+In release 1.10.0 (Future)

+* New unit system:
     * Auto-detect if a file is in metric or imperial units and convert measurements to target unit
+    * Usage board files in arbitrary unit systems is now possible
-* Better KiCAD support
+* Better KiCAD and DesignSpark support
+* Set skipdisclaimer from config file
+* More precise Excellon and Gerber number formatting options
-* Some scoring features
+* Improved output to scoring file
+* Added zip output file (Remove feature?)
+* Added DipTrace-style Excellon format output

-In release 1.9.5 (stable-ish version, use this one!)
+In release 1.9.5

 * Set interpreter to python2 for Archlinux compatibility